 Fuck the Machine trynna shit on us teens

 We breach the side door like a black-ops Falkor

 Blastin’ through ANOS like Mandingo through an anus.”

 Rousing cheers filled the gym.
 Peter turned the microphone outward and screamed, “FUCK THE MACHINE!”

 He flipped the mic back around.
 “FUCK ANOS!”

 Spellin’ out the future of you/we/I better”

 His lids drooped.
 Gorgeous invective tumbled from his lips:

 When Kor’Thank had been struck by magic lightning, a corresponding blast had traversed the dimensions and electrified Atherton, shorting out the power grid for thirty-three seconds.
 That was more than enough time for Fido (Fido to the students, Reptar to Peter) to wander out from his alloyed enclosure.
-As he’d strolled through the halls, he’d broken the glass on two vending machines and eaten seven bags of Lays.
+He’d strolled casually through the halls, breaking into two vending machines and eating seven bags of Lays.

 A piercing scream split the air: “HOLY SHIT—FIDO’S LOOSE!”